Canonbury

-Canonbury is a residential area of Islington in the London Borough of Islington, North London.
-It is roughly in the area between Essex Road, Upper Street and Cross Street and either side of St Paul's Road.
+Canonbury is an area in London, forming part of the London Borough of Islington.
+It is located within the area between Essex Road, Upper Street and Cross Street and either side of St Paul's Road in North London.

 In 1253 land in the area was granted to the Canons of St Bartholomew's Priory, Smithfield, and became known as Canonbury.
-The area continued predominantly as open land until it was developed as a suburb in the early nineteenth century.
+The area continued predominantly as open land until it was developed as a suburb in the early 19th century.

 In common with similar inner London areas, it suffered decline when the construction of railways in the 1860s enabled commuting into the city from further afield.
 The gentrification of the area from the 1950s included new developments to replace war-damaged properties in Canonbury Park North and South as well as restoration of older buildings.

 Geography

 Canonbury is traditionally an area of Islington, and has never been an administrative unit in its own right.
 For this reason it has never had formally defined boundaries, but approximates to the area between Essex Road, Upper Street and Cross Street and either side of St Paul's Road.
 The Canonbury electoral ward within the London Borough of Islington extends as far east as Southgate Road.

 East Canonbury is the south-eastern corner of the district, bordering on the Regents Canal.
 Parts of this area were transferred to the district from the London Borough of Hackney in a boundary adjustment (along the line of the northern towpath of the canal), in 1993.

 In the east is the Marquess Estate, a 1,200 dwelling council estate, completed in 1976 on 26 acre, and designed by Darbourne & Darke.
 A dark red brick, traffic free estate, it was praised as an example of municipal architecture, but acquired a bad reputation and has since been extensively redeveloped to improve security for residents.